-CELL PHONES & ELECTRONICS
+CELL PHONES AND ELECTRONICS

 Students may use the office phone only for emergencies.
-Cell Phones and Smart Watches are allowed on campus; however, they must be turned off and out of sight from the time they come on campus until the end of the school day.
+Cell Phones and Smart Watches are allowed on campus; however, they must be turned off and out of sight from the time they come on campus until the end of the school day, or until the student has gotten off the bus in the afternoon.
 Violations of this policy may result in consequences as outlined in the CCM.
 APA assumes no responsibility for lost or stolen items.
 Earbuds/headphones are NOT allowed to be used during school hours unless pre-approved for educational purposes.
 They may not be worn on any part of a student's body during school hours.
 Failure to comply may result in disciplinary action.
 Exceptions to this policy may be granted by school administration.